timbyr/reclass/README-extentions.rst

 The individual elements of the if statement are evaluated and combined with the logical operators starting from the left and working to the right.

+**Examples**

+Defining a cluster of machines using an inventory query, for example to open access to a database server to a group of nodes.
+Given exports/parameters for nodes of the form:

+# for all nodes requiring access to the database server
+exports:
+  host:
+    ip_address: aaa.bbb.ccc.ddd
+  cluster: _some_cluster_name_

+# for the database server
+parameters:
+  cluster_name: production-cluster
+  postgresql:
+    server:
+      clients: $[ exports:host:ip_address if exports:cluster == self:cluster_name ]

+This will generate a dictionary with an entry for node where the export:cluster key for a node is equal to the parameter:cluster_name key of the node on which the inventory query is run on.
+Each entry in the generated dictionary will contain the value of the exports:host:ip_address key.
+The output dictionary (depending on node definitions) would look like:

+node1:
+  ip_address: aaa.bbb.ccc.ddd
+node2:
+  ip_address: www.xxx.yyy.zzz

+For nodes where exports:cluster key is not defined or where the key is not equal to self:cluster_name no entry is made in the output dictionary.

+In practise the exports:cluster key can be set using a parameter reference:

+exports:
+  cluster: ${cluster_name}

+parameters:
+  cluster_name: production-cluster

+The above exports and parameter definitions could be put into a separate class and then included by nodes which require access to the database and included by the database server as well.